15 Cool Places to Check Out in Siesta Key On Your Florida Gulf Coast Vacation

 Sunset Point

 Sunset Point sits at the northern end of Siesta Beach.
-If you’re hanging out on the sands, walk to the point and set up your beach chairs before the rest of the island community arrives.
+If you’re hanging out on the sands, walk to the point and set up your beach chairs early before the rest of the island community arrives.
 Sit back with a cold beverage and see if you can spot the famous “green flash.”

 Siesta Key Drum Circle